 Thoughtless Gift Giving

+Being on the receiving end of thoughtless gift giving stinks.
 Every Christmas, I spend countless hours buying gifts for extended family members.
-Yet I often receive generic, thoughtless gifts in return.
-Last year I received a particularly crappy, five-dollar present as part of a family exchange.
+Yet I often receive generic, thoughtless gifts like candles, mugs, tea, coffee, and personal hygiene products like soap or loofahs in return.
+Last year I received a particularly crappy, five-dollar present during a family gift exchange.

-Before anyone jumps in and says, “maybe the gift giver can’t afford more than that,” I will say with absolute certainty that they can.
-This particular person had no problem providing more thoughtful, expensive gifts to other family members.
+Before anyone jumps in and says, “maybe the gift giver can’t afford more than that.”
+I know with absolute certainty that they can.
+This person had no problem providing more thoughtful, expensive gifts to other family members.

 It’s obvious they don’t want to spend the time searching for gifts for me.

-Do I continue to spend energy searching for gifts when I know full well that I won’t get anything decent in return, or do I throw in the towel and buy this particular person something equally crappy?
+Do I spend energy searching for gifts when I know full well that I won’t get anything decent in return, or do I throw in the towel and buy this person something equally crappy?

-Ninety-nine percent of me says to do the right thing and buy this person a lovely gift.
-The other one percent says forget that; put very little thought or money into it and call it a day.
+Ninety-nine percent of me thinks I should do the right thing and buy this person a lovely gift.
+The other one percent says forget that; put very little thought or money into it, and call it a day.

 When Someone Gives You A Cheap Gift